Your cookie preferences

 Can I use my normal meter with an Economy 10 tariff?

-No. A standard meter will only give you one meter reading, whereas for Economy 10 you will need two to three different meter readings, depending on if you have a storage heater.
-As such, switching to an Economy 10 tariff will more often than not mean having a new meter installed.
+No. A standard meter will only give you one meter reading, whereas for Economy 10 you will need two different meter readings.
+As such, switching to an Economy 10 tariff may mean having a new meter installed.
 Your energy supplier will be able to do this for you, but may charge a fee to do so.

 Similarly, if you are switching away from Economy 10 to a standard tariff, you may need to pay a fee to have a standard meter installed.
 Whilst this shouldn’t discourage you from switching to or from Economy 10, it’s worth keeping the potential cost in mind.